Jennifer teaches Vinyasa Flow Yoga:

 She believes that yoga is a truly flexible practice, designed to meet us where we are.
 She strives to create a welcoming, non-competitive practice that is a compassionate, invigorating, self-healing expression for every-body regardless of age, shape, background or belief system.
-She strives to make yoga a tangible and accessible philosophy that is applicable to daily life, on and off the mat.
+She strives to make yoga a tangible and accessible philosophy that is meaningful and applicable to daily life, on and off the mat.

 In her personal life Jennifer loves to travel and has studied art and design.
 She is a published poet and organizes community readings.
 She also practices Japanese tea ceremony in the Zen tradition.
 She believes that all art forms are a way of connecting to our inner world and allow us a channel to express what feels inexpressible.

 Styles of Yoga: